Law7jnr/simple_shell/README.md

-This is my simple_shell project
+This is our simple_shell project